calebsylvest/breadbox/README.md

 ## How to Use

 1. Clone, [Download](https://github.com/calebsylvest/breadbox/archive/master.zip), or [Fork](https://github.com/calebsylvest/breadbox/fork) Breadbox
-2. Change relevant site content
+2. Change relevant site content in the `index.html` file
 	- Logo
 	- Site Title
 	- Tagline (this needs to be short, sweet, relevant, and intriguing)